-My daughters suggested that I try making a pumpkin smoothie.
-One of their friends loves the pumpkin smash from Jamba Juice and will drive 30 minutes just to get one.
-So I make this delicious copycat recipe that you can make at home any time you want!
+My daughters suggested that I try making a pumpkin pie smoothie.
+One of their friends loves the Pumpkin Smash from Jamba Juice and will drive 30 minutes just to get one!
+So, I made this delicious copycat recipe that you can make at home any time you want.

-Since this is a copycat version of the Jamba Juice pumpkin smash smoothie, the only extra ingredient I added was the protein powder which is of course optional.
+Since this is a copycat Jamba Juice Pumpkin Smash, the only extra ingredient I added was the protein powder, which is, of course, optional.
 As far as additional ingredients go, here are a few suggestions:

 - ground flax seed